Why is it that everyone you know is finding love while you’re still stuck inside, single on a Saturday night?

-Thinking you are great just the way you are is awesome, but if you haven’t found that person that makes you feel whole, you might want to take a look at your half of the equation.
+Thinking you are great just the way you are is awesome, but if you haven’t found that person that makes you feel whole, you have to make sure you’re doing everything you can to attract love.

 4) You are picking the wrong people

 How many times has this happened?
 You meet a man, you go on some great dates, but just when things get serious, he bails.

 You don’t understand.
 You did everything right.
 You played all your cards.
 And he ghosts you.

 The good news is that it’s not your fault.
 It’s him.
 He’s not the type of guy for you.

 The bad news is that you picked the wrong kind of guy.

 Now, you can’t control a guy’s behavior.
 But you can choose what kind of guy to go after.

 It’s true – some women are perpetually attracted to the wrong kind of guy.
 It’s called self-sabotage.

 According to clinical psychologist Lisa Firestone: